-We want the vehicle to center the strips before start moving.
+We want the vehicle to the center the lanes before start moving.
 In the code, the function that generates the virtual line is written to center.
 Then you need to follow the lane where it is located.
 For tracking of the lane, the ROI has the angle of rotation of the lane.
 When driving straight ahead, the vehicle is commanded to continue straight ahead.
 We used DC motors for the movement of the vehicle.